emmascode/applications.py.io/README.md

 # applications.py.io

-The folder contains applications I did in Python and its libraries.
+The folder contains applications I did using Python and its libraries.
+Refer to subfolder for each description.